What Happens If You Lie On A Life Insurance Application?

 If there is a misstatement of age, that in itself usually does not warrant a policy termination.
 Therefore, the carrier will most likely adjust premiums or the death benefit.

 What’s the best way to avoid all of this?
 Follow the old saying: honesty is the best policy.
 Be completely honest and open on your life insurance application answers and medical history.
 We know that nearly everyone has a health complication here and there.
 Some more than others.
 Even most of the agents at My Family Life Insurance have a health complication or two.
-Did you know about 5% of applicants actually receive the very best health rating class?
+Also, did you know about 5% of applicants actually receive the very best health rating class?
 So, don’t despair and try to lie your way through the application.

 If you have any questions regarding any health complications or would like to know your health classification in more detail, feel free to call, text, or email us.
 We would be happy to speak with you.